No-Cash-7970/txnDuck/docs/developers.md

 yarn test
 ```

-To run tests in "watch mode," where tests for modified files are run when ever a file is saved:
+To run only the unit tests in "watch mode," where tests for modified files are
+run when ever a file is saved:

 ```bash
 yarn test:watch